drakejoshua/noting/README.md

 # noting
- The github code repository for the noting app
+ The github code repository for the noting software application